Aggregate, Multiple, and Accessory Fruits

 Since aggregate fruits and multiple fruits are clusters of some other fruits, it isn’t enough to say simply that something is an aggregate fruit or a multiple fruit; you have to actually say what fruitlets it is an aggregate or multiple of.
 Below, tremble in amazement at raspberry.
 Pry off one of those tiny round globes and point the Enlargo-Ray at it, and (ta-dah!) you have a cherry.
 Give it other blast and it’s more like a plum.
 The raspberry is an aggregate of “drupelets” (little drupes).

-MOUSEOVER the image to see blackberry in flower
+SLIDE the image to see blackberry in flower

 A blackberry is an aggregate of drupelets